 Nintendo Switch Lite: design

-The major difference between the Nintendo Switch Lite and the original Nintendo Switch is that the Switch Lite is solely a handheld device.
-Therefore, the Switch Lite is much more compact, and lighter, than its predecessor.
+The main difference between the Nintendo Switch Lite and the original Nintendo Switch is that the Switch Lite is solely a handheld device.
+Therefore, the Switch Lite is much more compact and lighter than its predecessor.
+That comparison also applies to the Nintendo Switch OLED, which is slightly larger than the original Switch.

-In other words, it's a smaller screen than the original Switch's 6.2 inches, but with the same resolution – so you're not losing anything in terms of picture quality.
+In other words, it's a smaller screen than the original Switch's 6.2 inches, but with the exact resolution – so you're not losing anything regarding picture quality.
 In fact, this gives the Switch Lite a pixel density of 267 pixels per inch (ppi), a bit sharper than the original Switch's 236 ppi.

-However, the trade-off is that it can sometimes be difficult to read small in-game writing on the smaller screen.
-We found ourselves having to hold the console closer to our face to read some text.
-It's a small issue, but slightly odd for onlookers on a morning commute.
+However, the trade-off is that it can sometimes be difficult to read small in-game writing on a smaller screen.
+We had to hold the console closer to our faces to read some text.
+It's a minor issue but slightly odd for onlookers on a morning commute.

-But where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
-Due to its smaller size, it's more portable and convenient to use on-the-go than the original Switch: you need less elbow room, and it could probably fit in quite a large pocket.
+Where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
+Due to its smaller size, it's more portable and convenient to use on the go than the original Switch: you need less elbow room, and it could probably fit in quite a large pocket.

 As someone with small hands, this writer is aware that the original Switch can be uncomfortable to use in handheld mode; while relatively compact, it's still large by handheld standards.
-By contrast, the Lite is considerably more portable, and fits snugly in your hands.
-However, it is still quite wide, and doesn't feel quite as comfortable as, say, the 3DS did.
+By contrast, the Lite is considerably more portable and fits snugly in your hands.
+However, it remains wide and doesn't feel quite as comfortable as the 3DS did.

 In addition, the Switch Lite comes with integrated controls rather than Joy-Cons.
 While you can connect up to four separate Joy-Cons wirelessly, you won't get an additional pair out of the box with the Lite.

+So, you aren't losing too many features aside from docked mode – which means no TV play.
 Due to the Switch Lite only being a handheld device, the console doesn't come with a dock, HDMI cable or kickstand.
 All you get in the box is the device itself and a charger – simple.
-The Switch Lite isn't meant to connect to a TV – and while we tested it out with our own HDMI cable anyway, the console simply doesn't support the feature.
+The Switch Lite isn't meant to connect to a TV – and while we tested it out with our own HDMI cable anyway, Lite doesn't support this.

-The Switch Lite also comes in turquoise, gray and yellow models – shaking up the gray and neon Switch models we've been eyeballing for the past two years.
+The Switch Lite also comes in turquoise, coral, blue, and yellow models – shaking up the gray and neon Switch models we've been eyeballing for the past two years.
+For anyone after something a little more special, Nintendo's also put out various special editions over the years, like the Dialga and Palkia variant for Pokemon fans.

 Nintendo Switch Lite: performance